 Want to use excitement in your ads?
 Try one of the following:

-- using bright colours in the ad design
+- using bright colors in the ad design

 - keeping your ad copy short, using exclamation marks